byue/Algorithms/README.md

 - **MIT OpenCourseWare**: The [Introduction to Algorithms](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/video_galleries/lecture-videos/) course as well as the [Design and Analysis of Algorithms](https://ocw.mit.edu/courses/6-046j-design-and-analysis-of-algorithms-spring-2015/video_galleries/lecture-videos/) course from MIT OpenCourseWare provided key insights and methodologies for this project.

 - **University of Washington CSE 421**: The [CSE 421: Algorithms Lecture Notes](https://courses.cs.washington.edu/courses/cse421/24au/) served as another essential reference for the development of algorithmic techniques in this repository.

+- **Introduction to Algorithms**, Fourth Edition, by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.
+Published by The MIT Press in April 2022.
+ISBN: 978-0262046305.
+[Link to MIT Press](https://mitpress.mit.edu/9780262046305/introduction-to-algorithms/).